-Also at the ceremony, Nissan announced that it will donate $200,000 to the newly established Math and Science High School of Tennessee.
-The institution will be a public, residential, competitive high school where students study a specialized curriculum built around science and mathematics.
+Nissan also announced that it will donate $200,000 to the newly established Math and Science High School of Tennessee.
+The institution will be public, residential, competitive high school where students study a specialized curriculum built around science and mathematics.

 The new building announcement coincides with the transition of Nissan’s headquarters operations, which will function in interim facilities at the Bell South Building in Nashville until the new headquarters is complete.
-More than 42% of headquarters employees and more than 45% of professional, managerial and executive employees have chosen to relocate to the Nashville area as Nissan transitions out of it’s Gardena, Calif., location this summer.
-Nissan to date has received 40,000 resumes, drawn from across the country and from diverse industries, for the open headquarters positions.
+More than 42% of headquarters employees and more than 45% of professional, managerial, and executive employees have chosen to relocate to the Nashville area as Nissan transitions out of its Gardena, Calif., location this summer.
+Nissan has received 40,000 resumes from across the country and from diverse industries, for the open headquarters positions.
 Almost 60% of total openings have been filled.